theodore-q/AWS-CDK_TYPESCRIPT_CRUD_TEMPLATE/README.md

-# Build your Lambda with Typescript using AWS CDK
+# Typescript AWS CDK todo(ish) api

 _Infrastructure as code framework used_: AWS CDK
 _AWS Services used_: AWS Lambda, AWS DynamoDB

-## Summary of the demo
+## Summary of the api

-In this demo you will see:
+In this setup you can sign up, verify and login, via cognito.

-- How to use Typescript in your Lambda functions and how to deploy it easily using AWS CDK

-This demo is part of a video posted in FooBar Serverless channel.
-You can check the video to see the whole demo.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
-You are responsible for any AWS costs incurred.
-No warranty is implied in this example.
+You can also create read update and delete Items that you have created.

 ## Requirements